civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 12

-The Minister may, on any terms and conditions the Minister considers necessary, exempt any person, vessel or marine facility from the application of any regulation, **interim order**, security measure or security rule if, in the opinion of the Minister, the exemption is in the public interest and is not likely to affect marine security.

-> **Explanatory Note**:
-> Existing text of section 12:
-> *Existing Text*:
-> > The Minister may, on any terms and conditions the Minister considers necessary, exempt any person, vessel or marine facility from the application of any regulation, security measure or security rule if, in the opinion of the Minister, the exemption is in the public interest and is not likely to affect marine security.
+The Minister may, on any terms and conditions the Minister considers necessary, exempt any person, vessel or marine facility from the application of any regulation, interim order, security measure or security rule if, in the opinion of the Minister, the exemption is in the public interest and is not likely to affect marine security.

 ### Section 59

 Paragraphs 13(2)(a) and (b) of the Act are replaced by the following:

-in the case of an individual, to a fine **of** not **more than** $**500,000** or to imprisonment for a term **of** not **more than two years less a day**, or to both; or
+in the case of an individual, to a fine of not more than $500,000 or to imprisonment for a term of not more than two years less a day, or to both; or

-in the case of a corporation, to a fine **of** not **more than** $**1,000,000**.

-> **Explanatory Note**:
-> Relevant portion of subsection 13(2):
-> *Existing Text*:
-> > Every person who contravenes subsection (1) is guilty of an offence punishable on summary conviction and liable
-> > in the case of an individual, to a fine not exceeding $5,000 or to imprisonment for a term not exceeding six months or to both; or
-> > in the case of a corporation, to a fine not exceeding $100,000.
+in the case of a corporation, to a fine of not more than $1,000,000.

 ### Section 60